 Many business organizations use D-U-N-S as a form of business identification and to check your business’s credit report.

 If you don’t have one already, registering for a federal employer identification number (EIN) through the IRS can help establish your business credit.
 In addition to identifying your business to creditors, having an EIN also allows you to stop using your personal social security number for official documents, thus separating your personal credit from your business credit.

-Use the IRS’s online EIN Assistant Tool to get started with your EIN registration.
+Use the online EIN Assistant Tool from the IRS to get started with your EIN registration.

 Limited Liability Company

 Forming your business as a Limited Liability Company instead of a Sole Proprietorship has some important benefits, including establishing your business credit.
 As with registering for an EIN, restructuring your business as an LLC will help separate your personal and business credit because it differentiates your business as its own separate entity.